CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 sd-export file.txt
 ```

-When the the export server is running, the command above will encrypt the file.txt with the public key defined to the backup_server.sh with option -k.
-After that  the
-servr process push the data to the export bucket in SD Connect.
+When the the export server is running, the command above will encrypt the file.txt with the public keys defined to the backup_server.sh with option -k.
+After that the server process push the data to the export bucket in SD Connect.
 The default export bucket is: _project-number_-export.

+Note that _backup_server.sh_ command always lauches a backup server process.
+Thus if you aready have a the backup_server.sh process running, you must remove the old process before you execute the command that launches the export server and backup server.